Ranga-Auaha-Ako/canvas-design-blocks/README.md

 This project is still under active developement, and is not yet ready for production use.
 Please feel free to contribute to the project, or to submit issues.

+## Installation

+### Tampermonkey

+1. Install the Tampermonkey extension for your browser
+2. Install the Canvas Grid Builder script from [here](#) (link coming soon)
+3. Open a Canvas page, and click the "Grid Builder" button in the TinyMCE editor

+### Canvas Theme

+1. Download the latest release from [here](#) (link coming soon)
+2. Install the theme into your Canvas instance.
+3. Open a Canvas page, and click the "Grid Builder" button in the TinyMCE editor

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Svelte](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).